misiektoja/instagram_monitor/docs/usage.md

 Instagram Monitor can send event notifications to **Discord** or **ntfy**.
 A webhook is a URL that accepts a message from another application.
 Webhook settings do not affect email settings.

 `WEBHOOK_PROVIDER` tells Instagram Monitor which message format the URL expects.
 The default is `"discord"`.
+Standard Discord and public `ntfy.sh` URLs automatically select the matching format if this configured value is stale.
+Self-hosted ntfy and compatible endpoints still use the configured provider.
+An explicit `--webhook-provider` override always wins.

 <p align="center">
    <img src="https://raw.githubusercontent.com/misiektoja/instagram_monitor/refs/heads/main/assets/instagram_monitor_discord.png" alt="instagram_monitor_discord_screenshot" width="80%"/>